How Do You Fix The Redirect Loop Error?

 To change the time and date on your system:

 These steps should fix the date and time on your system.
 Try loading the website again and check if that was the actual issue.

-The site URL is the location where you can find the site and its core files.
+At the Location of your site URL, you can find the site and its core files.
 This is also known as the WordPress Address (URL) on the settings page for WordPress single installs.

 You can access the wp-config.php at your WordPress site root and can also access it via SSH, FTP, or WP-CLI.

 Another quick way to eliminate this error is to temporarily disable all the WordPress plugins on your site.
 For instance, plugins like Yoast SEO or Redirection, lets you execute redirects.

 Oftentimes, the updates or settings of these plugins may also conflict with redirects which are already set on the server, creating a redirect loop.
 When you disable a plugin, it doesn’t harm any of your data.
 Most likely, you will not be able to access the admin, but you can login via SFTP to the server and rename the plugin folders into something like 'plugins_old'.
 Once done, check your site if it’s up and running again.

 If this solution works for you and your site is up again then test each of your plugins separately.
 Don’t forget to rename the plugin folder back to its original name ‘plugins’ and then rename every plugin folder inside this, separately, until you identify the problematic plugin.